zhumingyi94/mingyi-blog/content/index.md

 ## 📝 Why I Create This Blog

-I am Do Minh Nhat, nicknamed **"không một"** (which means *Zero and One* in English).
+I am Do Minh Nhat (Du Mingyi), nicknamed **"không một"** (which means *Zero and One* in English).

 I created this blog for two main reasons:

 1. To practice my English.
 I want to improve it so I can talk to more interesting people and open opportunities to collaborate with amazing minds around the world.
-You can probably tell how unpolished my English still is just by reading this — and I’m okay with that.
+You can probably tell how unpolished my English still is just by reading this and I’m okay with that.

 2. To teach what I learn.
 I believe that if you don’t share your knowledge, you’ll eventually forget it.
 As Richard Feynman once said:

 > *"If you want to master something, teach it."*
 > — Richard Feynman

-So I’ll try to explain what I understand — mostly about Machine Learning and Computer Science.
+So I’ll try to explain what I understand (mostly about Machine Learning and Computer Science).
 I’d really appreciate any feedback along the way.

 You can reach me through: